kgateway-dev/kgateway/docs/content/guides/dev_portal/_index.md

 ## Important Update
 We recently released an updated version of the Developer Portal.
-The new Developer Portal adds a number of new features, including the ability to automatically generate routing configuration for your Gloo Edge Gateways based on your service specifications.
+The new Developer Portal adds a number of new features, including the ability to automatically generate routing configuration for your Gloo Edge installation based on your service specifications.

 The new Developer Portal is a standalone application that can be installed on top of **Gloo Edge Enterprise** starting with